 Several members of the Remuneration Committee are knowledgeable in executive compensation.
-The Remuneration Committee will seek expert advice from consultants on executive compensation matters, if necessary.
+Expert advice and views on remuneration matters and benchmarking exercises are obtained from external consultants and internally from within Jardines.

 The remuneration of executive directors and key management personnel are structured to link rewards to corporate and individual performance.